As a McKinsey consultant, I helped enterprises adopt new technology for a decade. My quick answers on AI job loss:

 Delegating all tasks to machines, Eren argued, risks undermining judgment and weakening collaborative learning within companies.

-Ravi Kumar, CEO of Cognizant, argues that AI will create more job opportunities, especially for recent graduates.
+Ravi Kumar, CEO of Cognizant, argued in 2025 that AI will create more job opportunities, especially for recent graduates.

 As more companies adopt advanced software, he expects an increase in demand for skilled labor.